AliSoftware/alisoftware.github.io/_posts/2015-09-06-thinking-in-swift-1.md

 Swift is designed to be safer.
 Don't disregard optionals by force-unwrapping all the things: when you see a `!` in your Swift code, you should always think it's probably a code smell and something could go wrong.

-In the upcoding part 2 of this article, we'll see how to make this Swift code thinner and continue thinking in Swift by migrate away from `for` loops and `if-let` and `map` and `flatMap` instead.
+In the upcoding part 2 of this article, we'll see how to make this Swift code thinner and continue thinking in Swift by migrate away from `for` loops and `if-let` using `map` and `flatMap` instead.

 In the meantime, drive safe and, yes, save ponies! 🐴